If there’s one thing I took away from the movie Fight Club, it was when Tyler Durden said:

 The things you own end up owning you

-It’s a simplistic but profound statement considering our American culture and society today.
+It’s a simple but profound statement considering our American culture and society today.
 We all have become consumers.
 We’re working for dollars that are quickly spent on services and products that we rarely need to survive.
 Only about 30% of Americans have more than $1,000 dollars saved in their bank account.
 I find this utterly disturbing.
 Maybe you’re in the 69%.
 If you are, you really should take this post to heart and make a change today.

 It all started with a cleaning day